hpi-swa-lab/swalox/README.md

 ## Getting Started

-See Getting Started section in [BYOPL-2024_Overview](https://1drv.ms/b/s!AosvRVbmrjPTm_YQOBq8GXW3BYNq5A?e=EaAI5S).

 For development, you can use Oracle JDK 21, OpenJDK 21, or any of its derivatives.
-For best performance use GraalVM for JDK 21 version 21.0.4.
+For best performance use GraalVM for JDK 24 version 24.0.1.

 ## Maven